marksoper/parent.cc/28June2013/annie.md

 The Annie E Casy Foundation released their [2013 Kids Count Data Book](http://datacenter.kidscount.org/publications/databook/2013 "2013 Kids Count Data Book") report on child and family well-being in the US.

-- We continue to improve steadily in health and education.
-Economic well-being is up slightly in the past year but has been in decline over the past decade.

 - 54% of 3-4 year olds are NOT enrolled in pre-school

 - California has the highest percentage of children - 52% - living in households spending more than 30 percent of income for housing